-Recovery factors estimated are based on appropriate metallurgical testwork, and are appropriate to the mineralization and the selected process route.
+Recovery factors estimated are based on appropriate metallurgical testwork and are appropriate to the mineralization and the selected process route.
 Overall plant recoveries for gold are predicted to range from 89.5-94.9% for head grades of 3.3-17.4 g/t (0.096-0.508 oz/ton) Au over the life of mine (LOM).
 Overall plant recoveries for silver are predicted to range from 62.7-80.4% for head grades of 5.5-17.9 g/t (0.161-0.523 oz/ton) Ag over the LOM.

-Mercury is present in sufficient concentration to warrant removal and management, and this step was incorporated into the flowsheet.
-Arsenic is present in the feed but is not expected to be problematic in processing.
+Mercury is present in sufficient concentration in the ore to warrant removal and management, and a mercury retort step has been incorporated into the flowsheet.
+Arsenic is present in the feed but at low concentrations that are not expected to be problematic in processing.
 No other elements that may cause issues in the process plant or concerns with product marketability were noted.

-25.6 Mineral Resource Estimates
+22.6 Mineral Resource Estimates